hotdogee/django-blast/sphinx_doc/usability.md

 - Asking for more information than you really need for the task at hand.
 - Jiving me: "Your call is important to us..."
 "Due to high call volume..."

-**Things that increase  goodwill**
+**Things that increase  goodwill:**

 - Know the main things people want to do in your site and make them obvious and easy.
 - Tell me the things I want to know about.
 Be upfront and win candor points.
 - Save me steps whenever you can.
 Like putting a link in my email receipt that submits the tracking number to the shipper's site.
 Another Amazon first.
-- Put effort into it.
-Like generating the information the user needs to solve any problems (e.g., knowledge database).
+- Put effort into it, like generating the information the user needs to solve any problems (e.g., knowledge database).
 - Know the likely questions and provide answers.
 FAQ's are valuable if kept up to date to include the latest most frequent questions.
 - Creature comforts, like printer friendly pages.